faiyazdev/20-days-of-javascript/README.md

 I'm not going through these concepts because I'm new to them.
 I'm doing it because I want to strengthen my fundamentals so deeply that I can **confidently explain, discuss, and solve problems** around any JavaScript concept — during interviews, in projects, and in real-world development.

-As developers grow, the same concepts begin to make deeper sense.
-Things that once looked "basic" start revealing how powerful they actually are.

-So for the next **20 days**, I'll be revisiting JavaScript — not as a beginner, but as a developer focused on sharpening fundamentals, improving problem-solving skills, and building a deeper understanding of the language.

 ---

 ## 🎯 Goals